 - Asiatic Lily

 Symptoms: Vomiting, depression, diluted urine (polyurea), polydipsia (drinking a large amount of water), Loss of glucose (glucosuria), and Protein (proteinuria) from urine.

 Treatment: Decontamination with emetic drugs (within 2 hours from ingestion) or administering activated charcoal and aggressive fluid therapy as soon as possible, continuing it for at least 48 h (2).
 Consultation of a Vet.

-These plants can be grown mainly as outdoor but some time also grew as an indoor plant.
-Other name of this plant is Narcissus belong to Amaryllidaceae family.
+These plants can be grown mainly outdoor but sometimes also grown as indoor plants.
+Another name of this plant is Narcissus belongs to the Amaryllidaceae family.
 The plant is known for its beautiful flowers.
-Bulbs, leaves and flowers contain compound alkaloids which are toxic to cats.
+Bulbs, leaves, and flowers contain compound alkaloids which are toxic to cats.

 Symptoms: Diarrhoea, vomiting, abdominal pain, anorexia, lethargy, depression.
-High amount even causes death.
+A high amount even causes death.

 Treatment: specific treatment is not available.
 Consult a vet for symptomatic treatment (2).

 The peace lily is a beautiful evergreen perennial herbaceous plant of the genus Spathiphyllum.
 The compound which is toxic to cats is mainly alkaloids present in the bulbs and leaves.
 Symptoms: Causes renal failure and other kidney-related issues, vomiting and loss of excess fluids, lethargy.